Ach wie flüchtig, ach wie nichtig, BWV 26: Music

 A recitative for soprano, "Die höchste Herrlichkeit und Pracht" (The highest glory and magnificence), expresses that even highest power will not escape death.

-The closing chorale, "Ach wie flüchtig, ach wie nichtig" (Ah, how fleeting, ah how insignificant), is a four-part setting.
+The closing chorale, "Ach wie flüchtig, ach wie nichtig" (Ah, how fleeting, ah how insignificant), is a four-part setting of the hymn's last stanza.

 Recordings

-The listing is taken from the selection on the Bach Cantatas Website.
+The listing is taken from the selection on the Bach Cantatas website.
 Instrumental groups playing period instruments in historically informed performances are highlighted green under the header Instr..